 Due diligence in checking customer information to look for fraudulent transactions is also essential.
 Red flags such as mismatched billing and shipping information warrant a second look.
 High-value and expedited shipping packages from unfamiliar buyers may not always be a fraud indicator, but double-checking the details saves time, money, and the reputation of a business.

 Businesses should also be on the lookout for small transactions in quick succession, as this is a clear indicator of card testing.
-Halting transaction processing and not shipping out products is essential in preventing this type of fraud.
+To combat card testing without interrupting business, merchants should implement velocity checks, CAPTCHA at checkout, and IP rate-limiting to block bot activity while allowing genuine customers to shop.

 Preventing payment fraud through customer service